snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 There are 5 core snowplow dbt packages:
 - [Snowplow Web](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-web/#!/overview/snowplow_web)): for modeling your web data for page views, sessions, users, and consent
 - [Snowplow Mobile](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-mobile-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-mobile/#!/overview/snowplow_mobile)): for modeling your mobile app data for screen views, sessions, users, and crashes
-- [Snowplow Media Player](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-media-player/#!/overview/snowplow_media_player)): for modeling your (web-based) media elements for play statistics
+- [Snowplow Media Player](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-media-player/#!/overview/snowplow_media_player)): for modeling your media elements for play statistics
-- [Snowplow E-commerce](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-ecommerce-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-ecommerce/#!/overview/snowplow_ecommerce)): for modeling your (web-based) E-commerce interactions across carts, products, checkouts, and transactions
+- [Snowplow E-commerce](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-ecommerce-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-ecommerce/#!/overview/snowplow_ecommerce)): for modeling your E-commerce interactions across carts, products, checkouts, and transactions
 - [Snowplow Fractribution](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-fractribution/#!/overview/fractribution)): used for Attribution Modeling with Snowplow

-_The Snowplow Media Player package is designed to be used with the Snowplow Web package and not as a standalone package._

 Each package comes with a set of standard models to take your [Snowplow tracker data](/docs/collecting-data/collecting-from-own-applications/index.md) and produce tables aggregated to different levels, or to perform analysis for you.
 You can also add your own models on top, see the page on [custom modules](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) for more information on how to do this.